 DustRam® is a +26 times patented system that captures silica dust particles the very moment they are created during the process of tile removal.
 The equipment has been designed specifically to eliminate human exposure to this airborne dust that will cause serious respiratory problems.

 Outdated processes and tools

 It is no secret that traditional tile removal methods will leave your home filled with dust.
 This method does not focus on capturing the dust or even cleaning it sufficiently as to not leave you completely exposed.
 A traditional tile removal will let dust flow throughout your home and will land in those hard to reach places you never thought possible.
 Ultimately, this costs you more money because of the many cleaning sessions you will need.

 Hire DustRam® to Remove Your Floors Dust Free

 Whether you want to remove hardwood or tile flooring, the only way to do it without leaving an abundance of dust behind is by using the right equipment.
-A dust free tile removal is made possible with DustRam®, the industry leader in the Broward County area.
+A dust free tile removal is made possible with DustRam®, the industry leader in the Tucson area.
 We will remove your floor completely dust free and save you the stress of dealing with the crazy aftermath of traditional tile removal.
 We are compliant with OSHA’s standards.
 We have industrial-grade silica dust shrouds on all our tools and equipment.
 Trust in us to do the job right!
 Contact us today.